opuntiaOS-Project/opuntiaOS/docs/build.md

     * none *(default)*
     * external_script

-So to build oneOS for Arm with LLVM you have to generate Ninja files with `./gn_gen.sh --target_cpu aarch32 --host llvm`
+So to build opuntiaOS for Arm with LLVM you have to generate Ninja files with `./gn_gen.sh --target_cpu aarch32 --host llvm`

 #### **Environment variables**